Spoiler alert. Just thought I’d given you another chance to turn back.

 I want you to understand that by the time Harry comes along, there are very few clear-cut racial groups anymore.

 The humans who landed on Motherwater had been chosen as the “best” of all humanity – the most “pure,” the most intelligent, the most athletic.
-The best stock, according to Iskinder’s point of view, and – this is important – race had nothing to do with it.
-By the time the Hope left earth, the human race was in bad shape.
+The best stock, according to Iskinder’s point of view, and – this is important – race had little to do with it.
+By the time the Hope left earth, the whole planet was in bad shape.
 National and ethnic lines had fallen by the wayside in favor of simple survival, so when Jason Iskinder chose people for a start-over, he didn’t care what they came from as long as they were purely human.

-No Kin, in other words (and if you want to know what that means, visit the wiki at AmongTheMythos.com.).
+No Kin, in other words.
 Jason iskinder’s primary bias was against non-humans, or mixed-human blood.
 This is also why not a single human in four hundred years produced magic on Motherwater.

 Next, the Sundered Ones: